 If we concentrate hard enough, most of us can leave our personal biases out of our critical thinking.
 However, we’re not always consciously aware of the most persistent bias of them all: optimism.
 The optimism bias is the unfounded belief that we’re more likely to experience positive results than negative ones, even when tangible evidence suggests otherwise.

-How does this relate to website cybersecurity?
+How does optimism bias relate to website security?

 It’s no secret that small to midsize businesses usually have similarly small budgets.
 As a result, expenses that don’t outwardly contribute to sales growth — like cybersecurity — often fall by the wayside.
 But small business cyberattack examples abound, defying the misconception that SMBs are safe from cyberthreats.